Kick-Ass (film): Development

 The comic's artist, John Romita, Jr., stated that Big Daddy's story in the film "works better stopping short ...
 You love him better in the film".

 The climax to the film differs significantly from the comics, with the use of the jetpack and rocket launcher: Millar called this "necessary" as "we're building up so much stuff that we needed some Luke Skywalker blowing up the Death Star moment".
-Comic writer Stephen Grant argued that the film "cheated" on its premise of a "real life" superhero by having these increasingly fantastic events and that this was "why it works.
+Comic writer Stephen Grant argued that the film "cheated" on its premise of a "real life" superhero by having these increasingly fantastic events and that this is "why it works.
 That's where much of the humor comes from ... when the film finally makes the notion [the fantasy] explicit we're already so deep into the magician's act that our instinct is to play along".

 Vaughn initially went to Sony, which distributed Layer Cake, but he rejected calls to tone down the violence.
 Other studios expressed interest but wanted to make the characters older.
-In particular studios wanted to change Hit-Girl's character into an adult.
+In particular, studios wanted to change Hit-Girl's character into an adult.
 Goldman said that while studio executives said that it would be less offensive to portray Hit-Girl as a teenager, Goldman argued that it would have been more offensive since, as a teenager, Hit-Girl would have been sexualized.
 Goldman said that Hit-Girl was not supposed to be sexualized.

 Vaughn had a little trouble adapting to film, as the film had no studio.
-The big studios doubted the success of an adaptation as a violent superhero, which made the film be independently financed, but this gave him the freedom to make the film the way he imagined, without having to worry about high-censorship.
+The big studios doubted the success of an adaptation as a violent superhero, which made the film be independently financed, but this gave him the freedom to make the film the way he imagined, without having to worry about high censorship.
 Vaughn believed enough in the project to raise the money himself.
-Christopher Mintz-Plasse (Red Mist) said that the creators of the film were wondering whether a distributor would pick up the movie.
-On the set Vaughn jokingly referred to Kick-Ass as something that was going to be "the most expensive home movie I ever made".
+Christopher Mintz-Plasse said that the creators of the film were wondering whether a distributor would pick up the movie.
+On the set, Vaughn jokingly referred to Kick-Ass as something that was going to be "the most expensive home movie I ever made".
 On 18 August 2009, it was announced that the film had been acquired for distribution in the United States and Canada by Lionsgate.

 The 2D/3D animated comic book sequence in the film took almost two years to finish.
 Romita created the pencils, Tom Palmer did the inks, and Dean White did the colours.
 Vaughn gave Romita a carte blanche on the art direction of the sequence.